broxus/octusbridge-solana-docs/programs/token_proxy.md

 6. `Token proxy` fetches vault account.
 7. If all is ok,`Token proxy` program checks that `Vault` account contains more than `Withdrawal` amount.
 8. If amount is bigger, `Token proxy` program sets withdrawal state to `Pending`.
-9. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program and sets withdrawal state to `Processed`.
+9. If amount is lower, `Token proxy` program uses `SPL token` program address from settings and calls transfer tokens on `SPL token` program.
+10. `Token proxy` sets withdrawal state to `Processed`.

 ##### Force pending withdrawal algorithm